Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Methodology

 In the `Training Phase' of Azure CLU, representative utterance data of possible user speech input samples are labelled with intents (such as `Select', `Deselect', `Modify', `Undo', or other intents) and key entities (such as `Object of Interest', `Original Color', `Original Material', `Target Color', and `Target Material'), and are used to finetune the default model (2022-09-01 training configuration) provided by the Azure CLU service.
 Upon training the model, the utterances with labeled intents and entities are adjusted to iteratively improve model performance.
 The final model with an F1 score of 92.73\% on intent classification was deployed.
-As the GPT-4o model is ready for deployment, there is no training phase for GPT-4o.
+There is no training phase for GPT-4o.

 In the `Deployment Phase' of Azure CLU and GPT-4o in \Cref{fig:workflow}, the system first uses the Azure Speech Recognition service to recognize user speech, then uses the Azure CLU model to classify the recognized speech input into different intents and extracts key entities from the user input.
 If the intent is classified as `Select', `Deselect', `Modify', or `Undo', the system executes post-processing scripts in Unity to perform object selection, object deselection, color/material modification, or actions to undo the previous color/material editing step.
 Following De La Torre et al.~\cite{de2024llmr}, the system generates a scene graph in JSON format to represent content in the 3D scene.
 If the intent does not fall under these four categories, the user natural language input, an instructions prompt (providing context about the scene editing task, available colors, and available materials), and a JSON file containing the scene graph of the current 3D scene are sent to the cloud-based GPT-4o model via Application Programming Interface (API) calls.
 GPT-4o subsequently generates a natural language response, which is then synthesized into speech and sent to the user.